swcarpentry/shell-novice/_episodes/02-filedir.md

-To navigate through the `man` pages, you may use the up and down arrow keys to move line-by-line, or try the "b" and spacebar keys to skip up and down by full page.
+To navigate through the `man` pages, you may use the up and down arrow keys to move line-by-line, or try the "b" and spacebar keys to skip up and down by a full page.
 Quit the `man` pages by typing "q".

 Here,